hoonose/robust-filter/README.md

     * `specThresh.m` and `shrinkage.m`: Singular value thresholding and shrinkage operators
     * `norm_nuc.m`: Compute the nuclear norm of a matrix

-Comparison files, for evaluating and comparing the performance of estimators for mean and covariance.
-These can be found in the `comparisonCode` subdirectory:
+Comparison files, for evaluating and comparing the performance of estimators for mean and covariance:
 * `testGeoMedian.m`: Demonstrates that the geometric median incurs an O(sqrt(d)) loss in accuracy
 * `compareMeanEstimators.m`: Compares mean estimation algorithms
 * `compareCovEstimators.m`: Compares covariance estimation algorithms